thejessewinton/tinylight/README.md

-# tinybox 🎉
+# tinylightbox 🎉

 ## This package is a work in progress!
 ---
-Tinybox is a tiny, fast, and unopinionated lightbox component for React projects.
+tinylightbox is a tiny, fast, and unopinionated lightbox component for React projects.

-Tinybox comes as a set of component primitives that you can use to build your own lightbox.
-It handles the heavy lifting of state managment, so you can focus on user experience.
+tinylightbox comes as a set of component primitives that you can use to build your own lightbox.
+It handles the heavy lifting of state management, so you can focus on user experience.

 ## Story